01. Asbestos Use in Adhesives

 - Tape

-Many asbestos companies were responsible for manufacturing adhesive products.
-For years, these companies knew the health risks of asbestos but continued to use the mineral.
+Many asbestos companies manufactured adhesive products.
+For years, these companies knew the health risks of asbestos but continued to use the mineral in adhesives and other asbestos products.

 03. Adhesives & Asbestos Exposure